gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/manageevents.md

     </tr>
 </table>
 <p>
 GWT provides a number of different event handler interfaces.
 To handle click events on the Add and Remove buttons, you'll use the <a href="http://google-web-toolkit.googlecode.com/svn/javadoc/latest/com/google/gwt/event/dom/client/ClickHandler.html">ClickHandler</a> interface.
-To handle keyboard events in the input box, you'll use the <a href="http://google-web-toolkit.googlecode.com/svn/javadoc/{{ javadoc_path }}/com/google/gwt/event/dom/client/KeyPressHandler.html">KeyPressHandler</a> interface.
+To handle keyboard events in the input box, you'll use the <a href="http://google-web-toolkit.googlecode.com/svn/javadoc/latest/com/google/gwt/event/dom/client/KeyPressHandler.html">KeyPressHandler</a> interface.
 </p>

 <p class="note">